How to Create Windows 8/8.1 System Backup? [2 Free Ways]

 If you’ve ever performed backup in Windows 7, you probably know the Backup and Restore utility which enables you to back up folders, libraries or even drives.
 Within it, you can also create a system image.

-Anyway, I’d like to introduce Windows 8 and Windows 8.1 System Image Backup here.
+Anyway, I will introduce Windows 8 and Windows 8.1 System Image Backup here for your reference.

-What’s the difference between a system image and regular backup?
+What’s the difference between a system image and file backup?

 A system image is a copy of the drives required for Windows to run, additional drives could also be included.
 That is to say, you can create a Windows 8 system backup or even a hard drive backup to an image file, and use it to restore the computer if it ever stops working.

-Meanwhile, a regular backup usually copies your files from libraries and personal folders, which is designed for data recovery.
+Meanwhile, a regular file or directory backup usually copies your files from libraries and personal folders, which is designed more for data recovery and cannot be used for system recovery.

 Can I backup my entire computer with system image?